TheMrJezza/CanopyClaimTeleport/README.md

-# ClaimTeleport
+# CanopyMC AreaTP
-A minecraft plugin allows player to teleport to their griefprevention claims
+A Bukkit Plugin to grant players the ability of teleporting  to their GriefPrevention Claims.

+This plugin is used on the CanopyMC Survival Server. www.canopymc.com